 Adoptive Parent-Legal Risk Parents – who are adoptive parents who are willing to accept children not yet legally free for adoption.

-Resource Parents, or RPs – who serves as a PP with the intention of becoming an adoptive parent.
+Resource Parents, or RPs – who serves as a PP to become an adoptive parent.

 Interstate Compact-related, or ICPC – who are caregivers who serve children through the Interstate Compact on the Placement of Children.